TakutoYoshikai/alive/README.md

 # alive
-A observer of web servers.
+An observer of web servers.

 You can register it as a cron task.